|

 massacres that occurred in Bosnia does not seem to register.
 So I am learning

 to keep my mouth shut.
-Pretty late to learn that at my age but then I only
+Pretty late at my age to learn that but then I only

-being hit!
+hit!

 I met a charming Armenian from